Skip to content

 Dummy Basic Authentication class where password equals user name.

-• LDAPBasicAuth
+• LDAPAuth

 Basic Authentication using LDAP self-bind.